Superheavy Supersymmetric Dark Matter for the origin of KM3NeT Ultra-High Energy signal: Model

 The necessary conditions for the branching fraction and mass splitting can be estimated from observations.
 The observed KM3NeT neutrino flux is given by for $E_\nu =(0.072-2.6)\times 10^9{\rm GeV}$ \cite{KM3NeT:2025npi}.
 Given the present dark matter density and the relation $E_\nu = \Delta M_\chi/(1+z_\chi)$, where $z_\chi$ is the redshift at $t=1/\Gamma_\chi$, the estimated flux for our model is

 A degenerate mass spectrum of this kind can naturally arise within supersymmetry, while the decay products and lifetimes depend on the specific model construction.
 The SUSY breaking mass $F/M \sim 10^8-10^9 {\rm GeV}$ is still much higher than the weak scale.
 This is consistent with the null result of SUSY searches \cite{Allanach:2024suz,ParticleDataGroup:2022pth,Martin:1997ns}.
 The gravitino and superpartners of the Standard Model particles are heavy enough that they can decay much earlier than the BBN epoch if the $R$-parity violating terms exist.
 Therefore only $X$ supermultiplet remains as a dark matter.
+A detailed discussion of R-parity violation (RPV) and its implications for BBN and proton stability is provided in Appendix~\ref{app:RPV}.

 To allow for variations in the branching fraction into active neutrinos, we assume that the dominant decay channel of the dark matter supermultiplet is invisible.
 Introducing a singlet chiral superfield, \bea S= \tilde\nu_s + \sqrt{2}\theta \nu_s + F_s, \eea the superpotential governing the decay of the heavier dark matter components is \bea W_D = \frac{1}{2}\lambda_s S X^2, \eea where $\lambda_s$ is a free parameter.
 For a mass much smaller than $M_\chi$, this term induces the decays $\chi\to \tilde\chi_1 + \nu_s$ and $\tilde\chi_2 \to \chi + \nu_s$.
 Assuming this decay channel dominates, the heavier dark matter decay rate is approximately \bea \Gamma_{\tilde\chi_2 \to \chi \nu_s} \simeq \Gamma_{\chi \to \tilde\chi_1 \nu_s} \simeq \frac{\lambda_s^2 M_\chi }{8\pi}\left(\frac{\Delta M_\chi}{M_\chi}\right)^2. \eea Note that the degeneracy provides a strong kinetic suppression for the decay rate.